 So much grace guided me here.
 But also lots of grit was needed to keep me here.

-Years later, I wondered who stood me up on that date.
-I scoured my messages, apps, inboxes, backups and backups of backups.
-I mean, I'd love to thank him profusely for not showing up that date.
-He single handedly triggered a gargantuan course correction of my destiny.
+Years later, I wondered who was the dude who stood me up on that date.
+I scoured my messages, apps, inboxes, backups of backups of backups, but I have no memory of who it was.
+How do you thank someone profusely for not showing, therefore course correcting me toward my destiny. 🤯

 I searched the recesses of my memory, couldn't remember him.
 I even reached out to the girlfriends who might have set that date up for me.
 I even scoured apps, inbox, backups of backups of my communication with those girlfriends, nada!
 This person vanished into thin air.